 Composition Tips for Beginner Photographers That Aren't the Rule of Thirds

 The rule of thirds is often the first composition guideline beginners learn, but it’s far from the only technique available.
-Let’s explore alternative composition tips that can elevate your photography.
+While mastering the rule of thirds is important, expanding your compositional toolkit will help you create more dynamic and engaging photographs.

 1. Use Leading Lines